KellerJordan/modded-nanogpt/README.md

 * The Muon optimizer [[writeup](https://kellerjordan.github.io/posts/muon/)] [[repo](https://github.com/KellerJordan/Muon)]
 * Untie head from embedding, use FP8 matmul for head, and softcap logits (the latter following Gemma 2)
 * Initialization of projection and classification layers to zero (muP-like)
-* Skip connections from embedding to every block as well as between blocks in U-net pattern
+* Skip connections from embedding to every block as well as from block 4 to 7
 * Extra embeddings which are mixed into the values in attention layers (inspired by Zhou et al. 2024)
 * Flash Attention 3 with long-short sliding window attention pattern (inspired by Gemma 2) and window size warmup with YaRN
 * Align training batch starts with EoS and set a max document length